forstleblue/DemoAppUser/README.md

 In this way I extend the user, when use this method, you should create models.py at first after create the project.

+To run this app in terminal or console widnow go to the this app script directory run following command

+python manage.py runserver

+The log in redirect page is localhost:8000/users/